How To Make The Most Of Your Vitamins & Supplements

 How to incorporate: Combining with zinc can increase its immune-boosting properties.
 You can easily find powdered supplements that you can mix with water to take with you for when you start to feel a little less than 100 percent.

 Your body has no way to store this important mineral, so it is important to make sure you're getting this through your diet or supplementation.
 Its main role is to help your body increase white blood cells and fight off infection, and it also assists with the release of antibodies.
-Deficiency has been linked to increased instances of sickness, so it is no wonder you often find zinc as a common ingredient in the cold and flu aisle of your pharmacy.
+Deficiency has been linked4 to increased instances of sickness, so it is no wonder you often find zinc as a common ingredient in the cold and flu aisle of your pharmacy.

 How to incorporate: If you're eating a healthy well-rounded diet, you should be getting in the proper amount of zinc per day without needing a supplement.
-But if getting over a cold quickly is your goal, supplementing at least 75 mg per day has been shown to greatly reduce cold duration and symptoms so you can get back to optimal health.
+But if getting over a cold quickly is your goal, supplementing at least 75 mg per day has been shown to greatly reduce6 cold duration and symptoms so you can get back to optimal health.